spotinst/help/src/docs/ocean-spark/tools-integrations/connect-jupyter-notebooks.md

 ## Scala Kernels

 Ocean Spark also supports Jupyter Scala kernels.
-To open up a scala Kernel, all you need is to change the `type` field in your configuration template.
-Here's an example configuration for a scala kernel:
+To open up a Scala kernel, all you need is to change the `type` field in your configuration template.
+Here's an example configuration for a Scala kernel:

 ```json
 {